 The observation

+I came across Jack Chitty's video recently where he talked about how his taste often outpaces his ability to create at that level.
 I had to pause with that for a second because it described something I've felt for a long time, and I think this is especially true for us designers.

 The problem